epfl-ada/ada-2023-project-sugarpandaddies5/README.md

 - What is the relationship between actress age, character age, and the test ?
 - Can we accurately predict the result of the test based only on information contained in the MCU Movie Corpus ?

+## Additional Datasets
+- Bechdel Test results : dataset containing a pass/fail marker for 1795 films, as well as budget information.$
+- CPI per country : dataset giving inflation information for a range of countries.
+It is important to adjust box office revenue for inflation, especially considering that certain movies studied were produced over 100 years ago when money had a very different value.